Holiday air travel surges despite dire health warnings

-FILE - In this Sunday, Nov.
-29, 2020 file photo, a traveler wears a mask as she walks through Terminal 3 at O'Hare International Airport in Chicago.
-The Transportation Security Administration said nearly 1.2 ... more

-Nearly 1.2 million people passed through U.S. airports Sunday, the greatest number since the pandemic gripped the country in March, despite pleas from health experts for Americans to stay home over Thanksgiving.
+Nearly 1.2 million people passed through U.S. airports Sunday, the largest number since the pandemic gripped the country in March, despite pleas from health experts for Americans to stay home over Thanksgiving.

 The Transportation Security Administration screened at least 1 million people on four of the last 10 days through Sunday.
 That's still half the crowd recorded last year at airports, when more than 2 million people were counted per day.